By Marika Sboros

 At heart, the AHPRA in acting against Fettke goes against the ancient Chinese proverb: “He that takes medicine and neglects diet wastes the skill of the physician.”

 Like Noakes, Fettke is learning about the perils of challenging orthodoxy.
 If Voltaire were around he would probably say to Noakes and Fettke: “It is dangerous to be right in matters on which the established authorities are wrong.”

 However, if the AHPRA hopes to be able to muzzle Fettke, the opposite is likely to happen.
 In Noakes’ case, the HPCSA and ADSA have handed him on a platter an international platform for dissemination of his ideas.
 They have boosted his international profile.

-The same will happen with Fettke.
-It’s part of the law of unintended consequences on social media.
+Thus, the same will happen with Fettke.
+It’s just another lesson in the law of unintended consequences on social media.

 Of course, that doesn’t mean it’s going to be plain sailing.
 In 1985, the US National Academy of Sciences published a report on the lack of adequate nutrition education in US medical schools.
 Experts considered it a “landmark” report.
 It was US-focused but pointed to a global phenomenon that exists tody.

-A study published in Academic Medicine, the journal of the Association of Medical Colleges in 2010, shows just how seriously those who run medical schools have taken that recommendation on board: mostly not at all.
+Doctors don’t learn about nutrition at medical school.
+A study published in Academic Medicine, the journal of the Association of Medical Colleges in 2010, shows just bad the situation really is.
 (Click here to read the full text of Nutrition Education in U.S. Medical Schools: Latest Update of a National Survey.)

-US physician Dr Pauline Chen writes in her column for the New York Times in 2010: “Between the growing list of diet-related diseases and a burgeoning obesity epidemic, the most important public health measure for any of us to take may well be watching what we eat.
+US physician Dr Pauline Chen wrote about it in a column for the New York Times in 2010.
+“Between the growing list of diet-related diseases and a burgeoning obesity epidemic, the most important public health measure for any of us to take may well be watching what we eat.

 “But few doctors are prepared to effectively spearhead or even help in those efforts.”